22 juin 2021

 Tiny things to improve - some lecturers' audio was not quite there (technically mainly, but some accents were a tad heavy, too).
 I'd like to have known in advance (in intro perhaps) that the final essay would be a little demanding, I had to postpone my submission as I struggled gathering data.
 But these are little things and they do not stop me from giving the course 5 stars.

-par Shade L•
+par Susan L•